Using Insights in Buffer

 How far back can I view data?

-You can use the preset date ranges (Last 7 days, Last 30 days, Month to date, Last month) or set a custom range.
 How far back data goes depends on the channel — for example, Facebook and LinkedIn Pages backfill 6 months of channel-level data and 30 days of post data when first connected, while Instagram and X/Twitter backfill 30 days of post data.
 Check the Historical data availability table in the Good to Knows section above for a full breakdown.

 How is engagement rate calculated?